sadishihab/create-server-and-deploy-application-on-digitalocean/readme.md

-# Project

-- Create server and deploy application on DigitalOcean
+# Create server and deploy application on DigitalOcean

 ## Technologies used: